 Our Sandoz Division is a global leader in generic pharmaceuticals and biosimilars, and sells products in well over 100 countries.
 Sandoz develops, manufactures and markets finished dosage form medicines as well as intermediary products including active pharmaceutical ingredients.

 In 2018, Novartis announced an agreement to sell selected portions of its Sandoz US portfolio, specifically the Sandoz US dermatology business and generic US oral solids portfolio, to Aurobindo Pharma USA Inc., for USD 0.8 billion in cash and potential earn-outs.
-These businesses had net sales of approximately USD 1.1 billion in 2019.
-The sale includes the Sandoz US generic and branded dermatology businesses as well as its dermatology development center.
-As part of the transaction, Aurobindo will acquire the manufacturing facilities in Wilson, North Carolina, and in Hicksville and Melville, New York.
-Following the transaction, the Sandoz US portfolio will include primarily biosimilars and complex generics such as injectable, respiratory and ophthalmic products.
-The transaction is expected to be completed in the first quarter of 2020 pending regulatory approval.
+On April 2, 2020, Novartis announced the mutual agreement with Aurobindo to terminate the sale agreement, as approval from the US Federal Trade Commission for the transaction was not obtained within anticipated timelines.
+Sandoz continues to operate its oral solids and dermatology businesses as well as its dermatology development center as part of the Sandoz US business.

-Sandoz is a market leader in biosimilars, with a total of eight approved and marketed products and a pipeline of over 10 molecules, including publicly announced commercialization agreements with BioCon, Gan & Lee, Eir-Genix and Polpharma Biologics.
+Sandoz is the global market leader in biosimilars, with a total of eight approved and marketed products and a pipeline of over 10 molecules, including publicly announced commercialization agreements with BioCon, Gan & Lee, Eir-Genix and Polpharma Biologics.
 Availability of our biosimilars varies by country.

 In 2019, Sandoz achieved consolidated net sales of USD 9.7 billion, representing 21% of the Group’s total net sales.